aws-samples/sample-aws-deep-learning-containers/SOCI/README.md

 ### Environment

 - **Instance Type**: c5.24xlarge
-- **AMI**: Deep Learning Base OSS Nvidia Driver GPU AMI (Amazon Linux 2023) 20250701
+- **AMI**: Deep Learning Base OSS Nvidia Driver GPU AMI (Amazon Linux 2023)
+  - At the time of writing, we are using AMI date 20250701

 ### Common Setup: Install and Configure SOCI Snapshotter

-Both nerdctl and Finch use the same SOCI snapshotter.
+Both Finch and nerdctl use the same SOCI snapshotter.
 Follow these steps to set it up:

 #### Prerequisites